 Latin America has seen a noticeable increase in legislative initiatives in recent years.
 Only a handful of Latin American countries currently do not have specific privacy and data protection laws.
-Argentina and Uruguay have modelled their data protection laws on the former EU approach (under the EU Data Protection Directive), which explains why they are the only Latin American countries considered by the European Commission as providing an adequate level of data protection.
-In February 2017, Argentina initiated a revision process to align its data protection law with the EU GDPR, introducing concepts such as data portability and 72-hour breach reporting.
-Chile, Costa Rica, Panama and Peru have launched similar initiatives, while in January 2017, Mexico expanded the scope of its data protection law to cover data processing by private and public persons or entities.
+Argentina and Uruguay have modelled their data protection laws on the EU's approach under the EU Data Protection Directive, which explains why they are the only Latin American countries considered by the European Commission as providing an adequate level of data protection.
+In February 2017, Argentina initiated a revision process to align its data protection law with the GDPR, introducing concepts such as data portability and 72-hour breach reporting.
+Chile, Costa Rica, Panama and Peru have launched similar initiatives to Argentina's, while in January 2017 Mexico expanded the scope of its data protection law to cover data processing by private and public persons or entities.
 Nicaragua passed its data protection law in 2012, but it does not have a fully functioning data protection authority at this point.
 Other countries in Latin America have some degree of constitutional protection for privacy, including a right to habeas data, for example, in Brazil and Paraguay.
-On 10 July 2018, Brazil's Federal Senate approved a comprehensive data protection bill that was inspired by the GDPR.
-The Bill will take effect 18 months after it is published in Brazil's Federal Gazette.
+On 10 July 2018, Brazil's Federal Senate approved a comprehensive data protection bill, known as the Brazilian General Data Protection Law (LGPD) that was inspired by the GDPR.
+The LGPD will be enforced from August 2020.